gerassimos/dgs19/docs/D_S01_L01_About_the_course.md

 - Build Images - The Dockerfile Basics
 - Persistent Data and Volumes
 - Docker Compose: The Multi-Container Tool
+- Introduction to Container Orchestration (Kubernetes and Docker Swarm)
 - Other Resources
 ---